mquandalle/meteor-typescript-compiler/README.md

 The package extends usage with the following additions:

 * **noResolve**: true | false - When set to true referencedFiles array will be always empty.
-* **alwaysThrow**: true | false - When set, tells the compiler to throw exceptions whenever syntactic or semantic error occurs.
+* **alwaysThrow**: true | false - When set, tells the compiler to throw exceptions whenever syntactic or semantic ("module not found", for example) error occurs.
 The default behavior is to throw on syntactic errors.
 * **useCache**: true | false - When set, enables caching of generated files.

 The options which are not considered are declaration, project, watch (file changes watch is expected to done via Meteor plugins), inlineSourceMap, inlineSources, outDir, outFile, rootDir, sourceRoot.